Sirdsapes/openVAS/README.md

 -Back in OpenVAS, perform another credentialed scan.
 Again, this will take a while.
 -Even though the severity is still high, we can see a downward trend in threats.
 -When we go to the Results page, the number of threats is FAR fewer than the previous scan.
 You'll also notice no threats from the programs we uninstalled, i.e. Firefox, Adobe Reader, and VLC.
+-If you want to remediate any of these issues, you can always click one and find the solution proposed by OpenVAS and see if it works.
 </p>
 <br />